bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     curdoc().add_root(p1)
     curdoc().add_root(p2)

-Then these roots can be referred to by name in the template, and passed to the ``embed`` macro to place them wherever desired:
+You can then refer to these roots by their names and pass them to the ``embed`` macro to place them in any part of the template:

 .. code-block:: html